-Bao-Haizi: Drunken abuse and how you can still be cared for by those who have compassion on you.
+Bào-Haizi: A father's betrayal and drunken abuse is terrible.
+But you can still be cared for by those who have compassion for you.

 Beauty and Beast: Everybody has them, but finding the range of a person's characteristics is quite the adventure.
 It might be hard, but overall, its worth it.

-Black and Red: Not being understood by others, and how a person is more important than you think.
+Black and Red: There are terrible feelings about being misunderstood by others.
+But you can be more important than you think.

 Book of Spells: Changing what you look like doesn't change who you are or who your family is.
 It doesn't solve your problems.
 It only pushes them back.
 Talking, on the other hand, just might solve your problems, but that doesn't mean it's easy.
 Sometimes you fear they won't understand.
-But who knows unless you talk?
+But you won't know unless you take the chance.

-Brothers: How keeping important things inside can actually harm you, physically and otherwise, and how people can benefit from honest communication.
+Brothers: Keeping important things inside can actually harm you, physically and otherwise.
+Honest communication is the best option with friends and family.

-Crossroads of Destiny: When past meets present, memories can come up.
-As painful as they can be, letting a friend help you through it can help both of you grow and learn.
+Crossroads of Destiny: Memories of the past can be painful.
+But if you let a friend help you through it can help both of you grow and learn.